+The unexpired term of the Limited Warranty may be transferred to a subsequent owner upon the new owner's request.
 The new owner can submit a request for warranty transfer, free of charge, via the searay.com website.
-Alternatively, the new owner can submit a written request to the Sea Ray Division of Brunswick Corporation, 2600 Sea Ray Blvd., Knoxville, TN 37914, accompanied by a \$50 processing fee.
+Alternatively, the new owner can submit a written request to the Sea Ray Division of Brunswick Corporation, 2600 Sea Ray Blvd., Knoxville, TN 37914, accompanied by a Fifty Dollar (\$50.00) processing fee.